thenifemi/thenifemi/README.md

 ### Greetings, mortals!

 Nifemi here!
-Software Engineer.
+Software Engineer, Amateur Swimmer and Cyclist.
 I maintain a healthy balance between design, functionality and clean code.

-Digital nomad currently working at Fetchly Labs, Denver, Colorado as a Lead Software Engineer on the iOS, Flutter and React Native team.
+Digital nomad currently working at ArcTouch, San Francisco as a Senior Software Engineer on the Flutter, iOS and Android team.

-Love to build Mobile Apps for iOS and Android.
+I love to build Mobile Apps for iOS and Android.

 Find me on [LinkedIn](https://www.linkedin.com/in/nifemii).

 Read some of the stuff I have written on Software Engineering on my [blog](https://www.thenifemi.com/articles)

-For Contracts, Freelance, Jobs or other Paid opportunities, please reach out to me on thenifemi@gmail.com.
+For Contracts, Freelance, Jobs or other Paid opportunities, don't hesitate to get in touch with me at thenifemi@gmail.com.

 [thenifemi.com 🚀](https://www.thenifemi.com)